Hexavalent chromium: Kooragang Island, New South Wales

-Hexavalent chromium was released from the Newcastle Orica Koorgang Island ammonium nitrate plant on August 8, 2011.
+Hexavalent chromium was released from the Newcastle Orica Kooragang Island ammonium nitrate plant on August 8, 2011.
 The incident occurred when the plant entered the 'start up' phase after the completion of a five-yearly maintenance overhaul.
 The "High Temperature Shift catalyst began the process of 'reduction'" where steam passes through the catalyst bed and out the SP8 vent stack.
 At this time lower temperatures in parts of the plant caused some of the steam to condense lower which caused chromium(VI) from the catalyst bed to dissolve into the liquid present.
 The amount of condensate overwhelmed the drainage arrangements resulting in the emission of condensate through the SP8 vent stack.
 The leak went undetected for 30-minutes releasing 200 kg of chromium(VI) into the atmosphere exposing up to 20 workers at the plant and 70 nearby homes in Stockton.

 The town was not notified of the exposure until three days later on the Wednesday morning, and sparked a major public controversy, with Orica criticized for playing down the extent and possible risks of the leak.
 The office of Environment and Heritage in Stockton collected 71 samples.
 Low levels of chromium were detected in 11 of them.
 These 11 samples were taken within six residential blocks close to the Orica plant, two of which were from water samples collected immediately south of the six block area.

-The Select Committee on the Kooragnang Island Orica Chemical Leak released their report on the incident in February 2012.
+The Select Committee on the Kooragang Island Orica Chemical Leak released their report on the incident in February 2012.
 They found Orica's approach to addressing the leak's impact was grossly inadequate.
 Orica failed to realize the potential impact that prevailing winds would have on an emission 60 meters high.
 Orica failed to inspect the area immediately downwind and notify the Office of Environment and Heritage until August 9, 2011.
 In Orica's initial report to the Office of Environment and Heritage they failed to disclose that the emissions had escaped off-site.
 In the initial report to WorkCover Orica did not disclose potential impacts on workers as well as that the substance emitted was chromium(VI).
 Orica's Emergency Response plan was not well understood by employees particularly about notification procedures.
 The original notification of residents in Stockton was only to households immediately downwind of the emission which failed to realize the potential for contamination of the surrounding area as well.
 The information presented at the original notification downplayed potential health risks and subsequently provided incomplete information and has led to a lack of trust between Stockton residents and Orica officials.

-In 2014, Orica plead guilty to nine charges before the Land and Environment court and was fined $768,000.
+In 2014, Orica pleaded guilty to nine charges before the Land and Environment court and was fined $768,000.
 NSW Health findings ruled that it is very unlikely that anyone in Stockton would later develop cancer as a result of the incident.